 What are the guidelines for PROSPECTIVE EMPLOYEES visiting campus?

-All prospective employees invited to campus for in-person interviews must be fully vaccinated prior to their visit to campus.
+All prospective employees invited to campus for in-person interviews must be fully vaccinated—including a booster shot if eligible—prior to their visit to campus.

-Hiring managers must submit a Bowdoin Service Provider or Guest Registration Form at least one business day prior to the visit to indicate whether a vaccine attestation or antigen testing is required.
+Hiring managers must submit a Bowdoin Service Provider or Guest Registration Form at least one business day prior to the visit.

 The hiring manager is expected to meet the prospective employee at Coles Tower and wait until the individual is cleared and receives their green visitor badge (pictured above).
 All prospective employees must wear their green visitor badge at all times, be escorted by their hiring manager/Bowdoin sponsor at all times while on campus, and are required to wear a face covering when indoors.